 Laurence McGonnell hails from the North East of England and is the manager of the chaplaincy team.
 While not a chaplain or representative of any particular faith group, Laurence is nevertheless available to any patient or family member who may wish to talk.
-A qualified Counsellor, Laurence holds Masters Degrees in Theology and Pastoral Psychology as well as Psychotherapy & Counselling.
+A qualified Counsellor, Laurence holds Masters Degrees in Theology and Psychology as well as Psychotherapy & Counselling.
 He is happy to deal with any request to see a chaplain outside of their regular visiting hours.

 CHURCH OF ENGLAND

-Caroline Black has been a member of the British Humanist Association since 1989 and a celebrant for ten years.
+Caroline Black has been a member of the British Humanist Association since 1989 and a celebrant for fifteen years.
 She has conducted hundreds of funerals for atheists and agnostics all over London.
 Caroline’s family come from Golders Green and Holloway so she is an enthusiastic supporter of North London Hospice.

 Cantor Stephen Robins is a well-known figure in the orthodox Jewish community.
 Stephen has been involved in music for many years and has produced and recorded many CDs.
-A strong supporter of the Hospice, Stephen is a regular on the chaplaincy weekend rota.
+A strong supporter of the Hospice, Stephen is a regular on the chaplaincy weekend Rota.

 All members of the Chaplaincy Team can be contacted via the nursing staff if required.